 salt to taste

 Rough chop cabbage and mix with vinegar, chili paste, salt, and sliced garlic.
-Store in glass jar and refrigerate overnight.
+Store in a glass jar and refrigerate overnight.